MichaelSpila97/S3K_Genetic_Algorithm/README.md

                             Name: Whole Stability Algorithm
                                       (DO NOT USE)

-    The Whole Stability Algorithm main and only goal is to complete game and produce a action list with 90% or high stability rating.
-The Stability rating is also known as am entities fitness score.
+    The Whole Stability Algorithm main and only goal is to complete game and produce an action list with 90% or high stability rating.
+The Stability rating is also known as an entities fitness score.
 Below is a step by step instruction on how the algorithm works:

             1. All entities in a generation play till death or time runs out in the game